phalcon/invo/README.md

 # INVO Application

-[Phalcon PHP][1] is a web framework delivered as a C extension providing high performance and lower resource consumption.
+[Phalcon][1] is a web framework delivered as a C extension providing high performance and lower resource consumption.

 This is a sample application for the Phalcon PHP Framework.
 We expect to